Privatdozent

 Share this post

-The Mathematical Center of the Universe
+The Center of the Mathematical Universe

 Essays

-The Mathematical Center of the Universe
+The Center of the Mathematical Universe

 Jørgen Veisdal

-Aug 8, 2021
+Aug 08, 2021

 Share

 The inception of quantum mechanics can essentially be traced back to a single “Golden Age” in the mid-1920s at one university: the Georg-August University of Göttingen, in the city of Göttingen, Germany.
 Home to many notable scientists, the university is associated with no less than 45 Nobel Prize winners.
-Included in this group are many of the figures responsible for the creation of quantum mechanics, such as Max Born, Werner Heisenberg, James Franck, Wolfgang Pauli, Eugene Winer, Paul Dirac, Enrico Fermi and J. Robert Oppenheimer.
+Included in this group are many of the figures responsible for the creation of quantum mechanics, such as Max Born, Werner Heisenberg, James Franck, Wolfgang Pauli, Eugene Wigner, Paul Dirac, Enrico Fermi and J. Robert Oppenheimer.

 At the outset of the 19th century however, the University of Göttingen was first and foremost considered a prime research institution for mathematics, a status it would hold until the “Great Purge” of 1933 forced many of its most talented academics to flee Germany for institutions in England and the United States.